sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3/index.md

 If you know about other gRPC implementations that can work with HTTP/3 (client or server), let me know.
 These are only the ones I know about.

-When learning about HTTP/3 I always like getting my hands dirty and using it.
+When learning something new I always like getting my hands dirty by using it.
 I feel like this is the best way to learn.
 Since Go is my current working language, I decided to explore HTTP/3 using ConnectRPC in Go.
 I'm including the full examples in this article because I've looked and haven't really been able to find good examples for this.
 I hope it's helpful for others.
 The full working examples are on [a git repo](https://github.com/sudorandom/example-connect-http3/) that I made for this post.
 Examples will have things like imports omitted for brevity but the full source is linked under each example.

 ### Example server in Go
 Let's see how effortlessly we can set up a gRPC server with HTTP/3 support using Go.
 The key players here are: